kamolam05/UniSat_Homework_1/README.md

 # Perfect Numbers

 ## perfect_numbers.py
-Finds perfect numbers up to 1000 (or less).
+Finds perfect numbers in range from 0 to 1000 (or less).

 I wrote this code before I found a mathematical formula to compute perfect numbers, so it is comparatively long and inefficient.